aistabci/abci-docs/en/docs/system-updates.md

 ## 2023-10-02 (future update) {#2023-10-02}

-* Due to the "Compute Node (V) Usage Promotion Program", the following resource type charge coefficients on compute node (V) will be changed until January 9, 2024.
+* Due to the "[Compute Node (V) Usage Promotion Program](https://abci.ai/news/2023/09/01/en_nodevpromotion.html)", the resource type charge coefficients for the Compute Node (V) will be changed as follows from Oct 2, 2023 12:00pm to Jan 9, 2024.
+The charge coefficient at the time of reservation will also be 1.5 times the changed value.
+The billing coefficients for resource types other than Compute Node (V) will remain the same as before.

 | Resource type name | Previous resource type charge coefficient | Changed resource type charge coefficient |
 |:--|:--|:--|